Post Black Folk Art in America 1930-1980-2016

 Additionally, the exhibition was also the catalyst for many collectors in this space and laid the seeds for a number of organizations dedicated to showcasing the artists included in the exhibition and artists producing related work.

-Through the catalogue, works on view, discussions, off-site tours, presentations, performances, and interviews the exhibition will explore the layers of terminology, debate, ideas, artists, collectors and communities impacted by the term “Black Folk Art.”
+Through the catalog, works on view, discussions, off-site tours, presentations, performances and interviews, the exhibition will explore the layers of terminology, debate, ideas, artists, collectors and communities impacted by the term “Black Folk Art.”

 - Updating the Conversation, Newcity Art

 - Intuit celebrates 25 years by going back to the beginning, Chicago Reader